matt-andersen/mattandersen.dev/_posts/2022-04/2022-04-26-my-favourite-technologies.md

 ## 7. Black

-Black is a very awesome and handy Python library.
-I roll with the defaults because they just make sense.
+Black is a very awesome and handy Python library for formatting code.
+Besides the line length, which I keep at 90, I roll with the defaults because they just make sense.
 With Prettier, for example, some formatting doesn't look very pretty to me.
 But I don't want to have to play around with customising things myself.
 I always put Black in my projects, even if it is just something hacky.

 ## 8. Git